Caryophyllaceae

 Pruning

-Hardy to cold climates and usually requires no special protection.
-In extremely cold areas, mulching around the base helps protect roots.
+It has strong cold resistance and generally requires no special protection.
+In extremely cold regions, mulching to protect the roots is recommended.

 Conclusion